|Name||Email Address||Grade / Title|

-Ms. Sarah Curtis (K-5 Dance Instructor) and Ms. Megan Murphy (6-8 Dance Instructor) come to CAST as highly qualified dance experts who enthusiastically provide dance instruction that teaches fundamentals of dance through advance level.
+Mrs. Megan Murphy (3-8 Dance Instructor) come to CAST as highly qualified dance experts who enthusiastically provide dance instruction that teaches fundamentals of dance through advance level.

 Field trips and other guest teachers enhance the students’ growth in arts and academics.
 Every dancer will have opportunities to highlight their talents throughout the year through multiple dance performances.